mishaturnbull/dumb-server-monitor/README.md

 output them in either over the internet or into a file on request.

 The server by default runs on port 55435.

+# Guarantee of quality

+I use this on both a 14-node cluster computer and a 20-node LAN, so if you can come up with an improvement that helps both of us I'll implement it.
+As is, the codebase is *exactly* 300 lines of Python, so naturally I can't change that.